HINDU AI

 When you stop treating confidence as a feeling you must wait for, and start treating it as a byproduct of right action, self-doubt begins to loosen.
 You do not need to become fearless overnight.
 You need to keep returning to what is yours to do now.

 For a wider entry point, explore Hindu AI Chat or return to the HinduAI homepage and bring your personal doubt directly into the conversation.
-If you want a more devotional framing, you can also Talk to Krishna AI before opening chat.
+If you want a more devotional framing, you can also explore Bhagavad Gita Guidance before opening chat.

 Want personal guidance for your exact situation?